Exploring Shakespearean Tragedy:

 King Lear’s distinctive dynamic variant, then, is Ennobling Inevitability.

 Again, we started in a dark room.
 If we take our conclusion, Ennobling Inevitability, as the dynamic variant in King Lear and try to make it fit Othello, we should find very quickly that it is not a good fit, and we won’t be much tempted to find it as a power over us.
 Othello doesn’t inevitably have to kill Desdemona.
 Desdemona doesn’t have to be over-enthusiastic in her advocacy of Cassio, nor does she have to be so complaisant in her death.
-Iago doesn’t have to be a devil figure; he doesn’t even have to be all that disappointed in rank, and he doesn’t have to be jealously suspicious of Othello’s relationship to Iago’s wife.
+Iago doesn’t have to be a devil figure; he doesn’t even have to be all that disappointed in rank, and he doesn’t have to be jealously suspicious of Othello’s relationship to his, Iago’s, wife.

 Moreover, Othello is not ennobled.
 He was noble from the start, and he has been very seriously degraded progressively with Iago’s provocation.
 But in the “say that in Aleppo once” speech, in his murdering himself, and in his dying with a kiss, Othello is redeemed.